If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna. That’s it, that’s all you need to do.

-Seriously, this lasagna was so much less effort than I thought it would be!
+Seriously, this lasagna involved so much less effort than I thought it would be!

 Need help meal planning?
 We’re all about it in the Workweek Lunch Meal Prep Program!
 Get access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!